tijanatadic/Getting-and-Cleaning-Data-Assignment/README.md

 A full description of the data used in this project can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # R script
-R script that does the cleaning and tidying of the data does the following:
+R script run_analysis.R that does the cleaning and tidying of the data does the following:

 - read test data